YKakdas/Extract-Entries/README.md

 - IPv4 address is a series of numbers and dots, the string of numbers is separated by the dots into four sections.
 - Each number can be in the range of [0,255].

+If the input file’s name is entries.txt, the program should be run as:

+$ python extract_entries.py entries.txt